iterative/dvc.org/content/docs/start/index.md

   comparison across many ML experiments.
 Track your experiments with automatic versioning and checkpoint logging.
 Compare differences in parameters, metrics, code, and data.
 Apply, drop, roll back, resume, or share any experiment.

+- [**Checkpoints**](/doc/start/checkpoints) let you track every training epoch, return to any previous checkpoint, see when metrics converge or when the learning rate needs to be adjusted, and even recover model weights, parameters, and code.